Try it free

 To analyze health and performance of services of our stack in Services Services

-1. Go to Services Services
+1. Go to Services Services and select Explorer tab.

-3. Select Apply to finish segment selection
+3. Select Apply to finish segment selection.

 Dashboards

-1. Go to Dashboard Dashboards
+1. Go to Dashboards Dashboards and select Ready-made dashboards.

 Applying a segment to dashboards will filter for data explicitly included in segment.
 Some tiles may no longer show results because queried data isn't included in the applied segment.